 MGE Energy's regulated subsidiary is MGE, a Wisconsin-regulated utility providing natural gas and electric service.
-As of December 31, 2016, MGE serves approximately 149,000 electric customers in Dane County and 154,000 natural gas customers in seven south central and western Wisconsin counties.
+As of December 31, 2018, MGE served approximately 153,000 electric customers in Dane County and 161,000 natural gas customers in seven south central and western Wisconsin counties.
 MGE is the primary subsidiary in the holding company system.